 No, Texas is not the birthplace of Texas Pete hot sauce – nor was it developed by a man named Pete.
 The spicy condiment was actually developed in the 1940s in Winston-Salem.
 Three brothers, Thad, Ralph and Harold Garner; father Samuel Garner; and “Mother Jane” began their business making the sauce in pots on the cook stove in their family home.
 While the original secret recipe is its foundation, Texas Pete’s product line has expanded to include buffalo wing sauce, honey mustard sauce, chili sauce, pepper sauce, seafood cocktail sauce and more.

-Only in North Carolina: The inaugural Texas Pete Spirits of Summer festival will take place in downtown Winston-Salem in June 2018, featuring live music, food, and regional beer, wine and spirits.
+Only in North Carolina: The inaugural Texas Pete Spirits of Summer festival took place in downtown Winston-Salem in June 2018, featuring live music, food, and regional beer, wine and spirits.

 6 Bojangles’ Famous Chicken ‘n Biscuits